ruis0ng/ruis0ng.github.io/_pages/about.md

 About me
 ======
-I am currently a master's student at the University of Zurich, with a major in Informatics.
+I am currently a master's student at the University of Zurich, with a major in Information Systems and a minor in Informatics.
 My journey from business to computer science has equipped me with a broader perspective on technology's technical and business aspects.

 With experience in diverse cultural and professional environments, I’ve developed a strong ability to adapt to different environments.
 My experience has ranged from designing user-centric applications to improving system efficiencies, always with a focus on creating meaningful solutions that address real-world needs.